Norwich Public Utilities Board of Commissioners & Sewer Authority By-Laws

-- Non-payment and disconnect policies
+- Non-payment and disconnect processes

 - Enterprise liability insurance limits and risk

-- Energy risk management and procurement policies
+- Energy risk management and procurement processes

-- The board routinely monitors NPU performance and accepts accountability for that performance.
-The board requires the following items be reported to them:
+- The Board routinely monitors NPU performance and accepts accountability for that performance.
+The Board requires the following items be reported to them:

 - Monthly financial statements